soundpress/RulesOfNYC/docs/c14/index.rst

 Order.
 "Order" shall mean an order issued by the Agency, pursuant to paragraph (d) of the Act, subparagraph (iv) of the New 421-a Act or subparagraph (iv) of the Extended Affordability Act, respectively, that either (a) adopts, in whole or in part, or rejects a Report and Recommendation, or (b) approves any Stipulation of Settlement between the Comptroller and the Applicant.

 Owner.
-"Owner" shall mean the fee owner of the real property receiving Benefits and any ground lessee of such real property.
+"Owner" shall mean the fee owner of the real property receiving Benefits and any ground lessee, master lessee, sublessor or sublessee of such real property.

 Preliminary Certificate of Eligibility.
 "Preliminary Certificate of Eligibility" shall mean the document issued by the Agency in accordance with 28 RCNY Chapter 6 that provides for Construction Benefits.